 The SURF Program is anticipated to run between May 26 – August 9, 2015 or June 8 – August 9, 2015; adjustments may be made to accommodate specific academic schedules (e.g., a limited number of 9-week slots).

 The program is open to all United States citizens or permanent residents.

 Students must be undergraduates at a U.S. university or college with a scientific major, have a G.P.A. of 3.0/4.0 or better (recommended), and are considering pursuing a graduate degree (M.S. or Ph.D.).
 Students with physics, material science, chemistry, applied mathematics, computer science, or engineering majors are always encouraged to apply.
 There may be research opportunities for students with other majors.

 Application Steps and Timeline

-Step 1: Tell us you’re interested by February 28!
+Step 1: Tell us you’re interested!

 In order to be considered for this award you must be nominated by Lewis & Clark.
 Please complete this interest form which includes how you meet the eligibility requirements and who will be writing your letters of recommendation.
-Once we receive your information, you will receive confirmation that you meet the general requirements from a Career Development Center staff member.
+Once we receive your information, you will receive confirmation that you meet the general requirements from a Career Center staff member.
 Please do not wait for this confirmation to begin to assemble your application materials!

 All student application materials must be submitted to Lewis & Clark.
 Lewis & Clark will submit a complete institutional application (including students materials) to NIST for consideration.
 Please do NOT submit your application directly to NIST.